Banner

 Learn the safe way to wear contact lenses and prevent infection.

-• Improper care of contact lenses and cases
+• Inadequate care of contact lenses and their storage cases

-Symptoms of contact lens-related infections can include blurry vision, redness or irritation of the eye, extra sensitivity to light, eye pain, and tearing or discharge from the eye.
+Recognizing the symptoms of contact lens-related infections is essential.
+These symptoms may include blurred vision, eye redness or irritation, heightened sensitivity to light, eye pain, and excessive tearing or discharge.

 Preventing Contact Lens Infections

-• Wash your hands before handling your lenses.
+• Always wash your hands thoroughly before handling your lenses.

-• Keep contact lenses away from water, which can introduce germs to the eyes; remove contact lenses before swimming and avoid wearing them when showering.
+• Keep your contact lenses away from water sources to minimize the risk of introducing germs to your eyes.
+Remove lenses before swimming and avoid wearing them while showering.

-• Clean your lenses properly with contact lens disinfecting solution and use fresh solution (don’t “top off” solution).
+• Clean your lenses diligently using contact lens disinfecting solutions, and use fresh solution each time (avoid “topping off”).

-• Keep your contact lens case clean by using contact lens solution (not water).
+• Maintain the cleanliness of your contact lens case by using contact lens solution, not water.